Symbol Library

 __len__

-Returns the number of symbols currently stored in the SymbolLibrary.
+Return the number of symbols currently in the library.

 Examples: